facebookresearch/goliath/DATASHEET.md

     Each instance comprises eight captures of the same person:
     1. a relightable capture of their head,
-    1. a relightable capture of their hands,
+    2. a relightable capture of their hands,
-    1. a full body capture with regular clothing.
+    3. a full body capture with regular clothing,
-    1. a full body capture with minimal clothing.
+    4. a full body capture with minimal clothing,

+    As well as
+    5. a mobile phone scan of their head,
+    6. a mobile phone scan of thir hands,
+    7. a mobile phone scan of their full body with regular clothing,
-    As well as mobile phone scans performed by the subjects comprising their heads, hands, and with regular and minimal clothing.
+    8. a mobile phone scan of their full body with minimal clothing.

+    All the phone captures are performed by the subjects themselves.

 2. **How many instances are there in total (of each type, if appropriate)?**

-    Our dataset constains 4 subjcets, each containing all eight capture types described above.
+    Our dataset constains 4 subjects, each containing all eight capture types described above.

 3. **Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?** *(If the dataset is a sample, then what is the larger set?
 Is the sample representative of the larger set (e.g., geographic coverage)?
 If so, please describe how this representativeness was validated/verified.
 If it is not representative of the larger set, please describe why not (e.g., to cover a more diverse range of instances, because instances were withheld or unavailable).)*